basherpm/basher/README.md

 ## Packages

-Packages are github repos (username/repo) which contain a `package.sh` file.
+Packages are simply github repos (username/repo).

-A 'package.sh' file needs to exist, but it can be empty.
+Any files inside a bin directory are added to the path.

 ## Development